parallelchain-io/parallelchain-docs/docs/for_users/xperience_browser_extension/create_account.md

 You will be prompted to create a password for your wallet.
 You can follow the instructions [here](#create-your-password).

 !!! note
     Importing your wallet only recovers accounts associated with the recovery key.
-Refer to the steps in [Exporting Account with Public and Private Keys](#exporting-account-with-public-and-private-keys) and [Importing Your Account Using Public and Private Keys](#importing-account-with-public-and-private-keys) to export and import individual accounts.
+Refer to the steps in [Exporting Account](#exporting-account) and [Importing Account](#importing-account) to export and import individual accounts.

 ## Logging into Your Wallet
----

 ![Logging ](../../img/extension/4_Logging%20In.png){ width=40%  style="display: block; margin: 0 auto" }

 1. Open **Xperience Browser Extension** by clicking on the extension icon next to your browser address bar.